Juanjoarlandis/TFG_USECASES_VC/seguridad-social-web/backend/README.md

 # Verifier Backend

-This **Verifier Backend** is a Node.js/Express application that facilitates the verification of **Verifiable Credentials** (VCs) in a **Social Security** context.
-It also provides credential issuance, revocation, and user management functionalities.
-The project communicates with a **Wallet** (for example, a walt.id wallet or similar) and an **Issuer** API to complete credential-oriented flows such as:
+This **Verifier Backend** is a Node.js/Express application that facilitates the verification of **Verifiable Credentials (VCs)** in a **Social Security** context.
+In addition to credential verification, it provides functionalities for credential issuance, revocation, and user management.
+The project communicates with a **Wallet** (such as a walt.id wallet or similar) and an **Issuer** API to complete credential-oriented flows.

-1. **Credential Verification**: Receiving offers for proof requests (OID4VC flows) and validating them.
-2. **Credential Issuance**: Issuing JWT-based credentials and sending them to a holder’s wallet.
-3. **Credential Revocation**: Marking credentials as revoked so that they become invalid for future verifications.
-4. **User Management**: Registering and updating user data (with sensitive fields encrypted in the database).
-5. **Authentication**: Generating and refreshing JWT access and refresh tokens for user sessions.

-Below is a detailed overview of how to set up, run, and develop this project.

----

 ## Table of Contents